Zero paid placements. No brand can pay to rank higher on Simscanner.

 Direct answer

-The strongest travel eSIM for Ghana is whichever brand rides MTN, Telecel or AT with the broadest verified coverage for your route, honest fair use terms, a working hotspot, and pricing you can read in Ghanaian cedi before you buy.
+HelloRoam is Simscanner's top-ranked travel eSIM for Ghana, with the cheapest sourced entry we tracked from $3.99.
 MTN Ghana is the clear market leader, holding roughly four in five mobile data subscriptions in early 2026, and it carries the widest reach beyond Accra.
 A practical edge of a travel eSIM is that it sidesteps Ghana's in-country SIM-registration step, which links a local SIM to the Ghana Card, because the brand handles identity at checkout.
 Coverage is densest around Accra, Kumasi, Tamale and the coastal belt, while the far north and rural districts lean more heavily on MTN's 4G footprint.
 Weigh the brands in the ranking below before you commit, because the host carrier, not the logo on the app, decides how the connection actually performs.

 The ranking